“tender harmonies and a palette of glowing vocal and instrumental colors.” (Gramophone)

 He commands an intimate knowledge of the human voice and a rare sensitivity to the capabilities of a choral ensemble.
 This, combined with his degrees in music education and a doctorate in choral conducting, make him a favorite conductor with ensembles in the United States and around the world.

 Trotta’s unique blend of engaging and artistic music creates opportunities to experience new music and empowers individuals to realize their artistic potential.
-His engaging style fuses tradition and innovation to create moments of beauty that “effectively carry out a dialogue between the [music] and the modern listener.”
-(Choral Journal)
+His engaging style fuses tradition and innovation to bring artistry and excellence within reach for thousands of musicians each year.

 Driven by a desire to support hardworking directors who work to bring out the best in their ensembles, Trotta has developed keynotes that connect conductors to the educational and artistic goals that drew them to the profession in the first place.
 “Your Perfect Choir,” “Developing Artistry,” and “Empowering Ensembles” create experiences that connect people to the power of music and its ability transcend barriers and teach us more about each other and ourselves.